Cauda Equina Syndrome Claims

 It is not uncommon for people to suffer a ‘slipped disc’ in the lower part of the spine.
 This disc is the soft cushion of tissue that we have between each of our vertebrae that acts like a shock absorber.
 Normally when a disc slips, it will bulge out to the left or the right.
 This irritates the root of the main nerve to the leg on that side of the body.
 This can cause pain (known as ‘sciatica’), altered sensation and sometimes weakness in the leg on the side with the bulged disc.

 In rare cases, the disc bulges out centrally rather than to one particular side.
 This condition is known as ‘cauda equina syndrome’.
 It can affect not just one or both legs, but also the buttocks and ‘saddle’ area (the area between the legs including the genitals).
 The result can be problems with bladder, bowel and sexual function.

 How do cauda equina syndrome claims arise?

 Most episodes of back pain and/or sciatica in one leg will get better with time.
-Straightforward treatment is usually managed by GPs without the need for hospital referral.
+Treatment is usually managed by GPs without the need for hospital referral.

 However, there are some symptoms that have to be handled very carefully as they may need specialist investigation, referral or at least specific warnings to be given to the patient as to what to do if the symptoms get worse.

 The ‘red flag’ symptoms of possible cauda equina syndrome include: